ivotron/popper2-paper/paper/paper.md

 The general paradigm for building reproducible workflows with Popper usually consists of the following steps:
 1. Thinking of the logical steps of the workflow.

 2. Finding the relevant software packages required for the implementation of these steps.
-  a.
-Finding images containing the required software from remote image registries like DockerHub, Quay.io, Google Container Registry, etc.
+   * Finding images containing the required software from remote image registries like DockerHub, Quay.io, Google Container Registry, etc.
-  b.
-If a prebuilt image is not available, a `Dockerfile` can be used to build an image manually which is a file containing specifications for building Docker images.
+   * If a prebuilt image is not available, a `Dockerfile`, which is a file containing specifications for building Docker images, can be used to build an image manually.

 3. Running the workflow and refining it.

 [^code]: `https://github.com/ivotron/popper-canopie-paper`